 The way you create and implement your community guideline would change based on the community goals.
 That said, there are a large number of common elements that a community manager can follow:

-To start off, create a document that shows your ideas around how the members would connect, interact, and contribute content.
+To start, create a document that shows your ideas around how the members would connect, interact, and contribute content.
 This will change as your community evolves.

 Using your community website you can create a specific page listing all the guidelines.
-Then, you need to introduce the members to the guidelines by prominently displaying it and making it a part of onboarding.
+Then, you need to introduce the members to the guidelines by prominently displaying them and making them a part of onboarding.

 Offer your internal team a way of communication for any major problem in the community to the right people.
 That way issues can be resolved efficiently.